drvinceknight/pfm/book/building-tools/01-variables-conditionals-loops/how/main.md

 variables from other variables.
 ```

-## How to check the type of a variable
+## Check the type of a variable

-We can get the type of a variable using the `type` tool.
+You can get the type of a variable using the `type` tool.

 ````{tip}
 ```